mnikander/landmasses/README.md

     - c.
 Return the number of clusters found
 - 3. Output
     - a.
 Print the author name and number of landmasses to the console

+# Known issues
+- code was not split into header and source files, so linking will fail, if you try to incorporate it into more than one binary